-Figure 5.
+Figure 6.
 A full 60 mL syringe with a closed 2-way stopcock

-- 5. BEFORE removing the syringe from the stream, immediately turn the 2-way stopcock to the closed position (Figure 4). - 6.
+- 5. BEFORE removing the syringe from the stream, immediately turn the 2-way stopcock to the closed position (Figure 5). - 6.
 Place the syringe in a storage container (i.e., small cooler, pitcher or bucket) of stream water at ambient stream temperature to help maintain temperature and to avoid degassing prior to processing. - 7.
 Record water temperature at the time of collection on the Dissolved Gas Datasheet (RD[05]) - 8.
 Proceed to B.4, Sample Processing.

-B.3 Collecting Samples in Non-Wadeable Streams and Lakes
+B.3 Collecting Samples in Non-Wadeable Streams (i.e. Rivers) and Lakes

-- 1. Move to the sampling location.

-- 2. Note the stationID on the field sheet.

-- 3. Collect Samples:

-- a.
-For non-integrated samples:

-- 1. Open and secure the Kemmerer bottle.

-- 2. Gently lower the bottle to the desired depth (based on the center of the sampler) and release the messenger.
-Give the rope a slight tug to ensure the sampler has shut properly.

-- 3. Gently bring the Kemmerer back to the surface and ensure the sampler is tightly closed.
-Should the sampler not be properly closed, discard the sample and take another.
-Should the sampler not be properly closed, discard the sample and take another.

-- 4. Attach the tubing to the spigot of the Kemmerer (Figure 6).

-- 5. Open the spigot valve and allow some water to pour out in order to flush the tubing.
+- 1. Move to the sampling location. - 2.
+Note the stationID on the field sheet. - 3.
+Collect Samples: - a.
+For non-integrated samples: - 1.
+Open and secure the Kemmerer bottle. - 2.
+Gently lower the bottle to the desired depth (based on the center of the sampler) and release the messenger.
+Give the rope a slight tug to ensure the sampler has shut properly. - 3.
+Gently bring the Kemmerer back to the surface and ensure the sampler is tightly closed.
+Should the sampler not be properly closed, discard the sample and take another. - 4.
+Attach the tubing to the spigot of the Kemmerer (Figure 7). - 5.
+Open the spigot valve and allow some water to pour out in order to flush the tubing. - 6.
+Attach the open end of the tubing to the Luer-lock stopcock and 60 mL syringe (Figure 7).

-Title: AOS Protocol and Procedure: Surface Water Dissolved Gas Sampling Date: 04/04/2017 NEON Doc. #: NEON.DOC.001199 Author: K. Goodman Revision: K
+Title: AOS Protocol and Procedure: S Date: 01/10/2018 NEON Doc. #: NEON.DOC.001199 Author: K. Goodman Revision: L